BetterBOH/brandibble.js/README.md

 ---
 ##### Addresses

-All Address Methods are dependent on their being an authenticated customer.
+All Address Methods are dependent on the authenticated customer (stateful).

 *Stateful Methods*